-The reason is because talent occurs as an autobiographical experience.
-At 8 years old my friends and I noticed that Rebecca was good at math, Amy is good at soccer, and Kevin is funny.
-At that young age it didn’t occur to us that these abilities had been fostered.
-Being smart, or athletic, or creative became part of our identity even before we are aware of having an identity.
+The reason is that talent occurs as an autobiographical experience.
+At 8 years old my friends and I noticed that Rebecca is good at math, Amy is good at soccer, and Kevin is funny.
+At that young age, it didn’t occur to us that these abilities had been fostered.
+Being smart, athletic, or creative became part of our identity even before we are aware of having an identity.

 As we become teenagers we begin to observe that our friends’ families, while seemingly similar to ours, are different in striking ways.
 Yet we still may not put two and two together.

 It did not cross my mind that Robin’s storytelling abilities had something to do with encouragement from her parents (a ceramic artist and musician).
 Naturally, I assumed she was creative… just as my friends assumed I was smart.

 Small Differences Over Time